 Dr. Montessori recommended a farm setting for adolescents.
 At Belle Meade adolescents study and work on the farm, using their whole minds and bodies in real work because the adolescent needs real work and to feel that the work is worthwhile.
 The students must work collaboratively for the farm to be successful, and they work side-by-side with adults.
 The adults are not only teachers in a traditional sense, but also mentors.
 Students’ social interactions with peers and adults provide inspiration, feedback, and validation that they are wonderfully unique individuals as well as integral and important members of a community.

 Although at the adolescent level academic instruction is more structured than in the earlier years of Montessori education, it continues to be modified to challenge the individual needs of students.
 As Montessori teenagers age, they are not only academically prepared to pursue college or other interests, they become creative, collaborative, innovative, self-confident, emotionally mature, and socially skilled adults.
-We choose to be a Montessori school to provide children the foundation on which to build a happy and meaningful life.
+We choose to be a Montessori school to provide students with the foundation on which to build a happy and meaningful life.

 -By Alice Catlin